Scotch-btw/rpi-audio-receiver/README.md

 Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through [BlueALSA](https://github.com/Arkq/bluez-alsa).
 A udev script is installed that disables discoverability while connected.

-### AirPlay

-Installs [Shairport Sync](https://github.com/mikebrady/shairport-sync) AirPlay Audio Receiver.

-This script comes with a backported version of shairport-sync from Raspberry Pi OS Bullseye (see [SimpleBackportCreation](https://wiki.debian.org/SimpleBackportCreation) for details) and can be replaced with the original (but older) one in Raspberry Pi OS Buster or a sef-compiled one (not part of this project).

-### Spotify Connect

-Installs [Raspotify](https://github.com/dtcooper/raspotify), an open source Spotify client for Raspberry Pi).

 ### UPnP